backspaces/agentscript/config/cleantheme/tutorials/5 - View.md

     }
 ```

-You can quickly see your model by ommitting the drawOptions thus giving you defaults.
+You can quickly see your model by omitting the drawOptions thus giving you defaults.
 Comment out the draw options in your local pheromone.html:

 ```javascript
 drawOptions: {